happypeter/LGCB/book/linux_for_me.md

 Linux is the way for me to make clean money.
-I want to be respected by other people, not because I have a lot of money or some position, but that I have my creativeness, and willing to share.
+I want to be respected by other people, not because I have a lot of money or some position, but that I have my creativeness, and willingness to share.

 ## I love arts, writing... and I love people
 I was not born to love programming.
 Like many people, I love beautiful things,